oktadev/okta-blog/_source/_posts/2019-05-15-spring-boot-login-options.md

 If your browser bypasses the login page and goes straight to the `/securedPage` endpoint, open an incognito browser and try it again.

-First, you will need to authorize the Spring Boot Login application to use your Github account for OAuth login.
+First, you will need to authorize the Spring Boot Login application to use your GitHub account for OAuth login.

 {% img blog/spring-boot-login-options/github-authorize.png alt:"Authorize Login on GitHub" width:"600" %}{: .center-image }